Siberian State Medical University: Education

-SibMed offers specialist degrees in general medicine, pharmacy, pediatrics and dentistry that usually take from 5 to 6 years of study.
+SibMed offers specialist degrees in general medicine, pharmacy, pediatrics and dentistry that usually take 5 to 6 years of study.
 For international students, general medicine degree has a fully English taught track.
 For those willing to specialize further in different medical fields, SibMed has more than 45 different residency tracks, namely allergy and immunology, diabetology, infectious diseases, endocrinology, plastic surgery, and many others.
 Residency studies are offered in Russian language.
 Students studying at SibMed have many options to practice their skills.
 SibMed has well quipped Simulation Center that provides various specialized training in emergency care, first aid and other topics.
 The center is equipped with AR technologies, 3D lecture halls, special wards that allow to simulate different medical situations.
 Also, medical professionals from the different Siberian regions can pursue their medical accreditation in the center.

 A list of degrees conferred and the required study: